- Kodaly Teacher’s Training Course Primary Level 1

-Primary Classroom Pedagogy – Conducted by Dr. James Cuskelly
+Secondary Classroom Pedagogy – Conducted by Dr. James Cuskelly

 This 10-day course caters for music specialists in secondary schools, classroom teachers, studio teachers and other interested people who wish to improve their music teaching skills.
-The classroom music course is designed as a three-year sequential program.
+The classroom music course is designed as a two-year sequential program.

 The curriculum includes:

-- • Kodàly philosophy in the Australian context– basic tenets and pedagogical application
+- •Kodàly philosophy in the Australian context– basic tenets and pedagogical application

-- • Curriculum development
+- •Curriculum development

-- • Teaching techniques
+- •Teaching techniques

-- • Sequencing learning
+- •Sequencing learning

-- • Planning for teaching and learning – including lesson planning and long term planning Assessment
+- •Planning for teaching and learning – including lesson planning and long term planning Assessment

-- • Solfege singing (Pentatonic music – Song, Scale and Intervals)
+- •Solfege singing (Pentatonic music – Song, Scale and Intervals)

-- • Pentatonic scale modes, diatonic scale
+- •Pentatonic scale modes, diatonic scale

-- • Memory training
+- •Memory training

-- • Sight singing
+- •Sight singing

-- • Polyphonic activities
+- •Polyphonic activities

-- • Aural scale development (critical listening, absolute pitch, rhythm, tonality and harmony)
+- •Aural scale development (critical listening, absolute pitch, rhythm, tonality and harmony)

-- • Kinaesthetic (use of the Curwen hand sign system, conducting patterns and other physical indications for beat, rhythm, phrase), and visual (linking sound to a variety of notational systems).
+- •Kinaesthetic (use of the Curwen hand sign system, conducting patterns and other physical indications for beat, rhythm, phrase), and visual (linking sound to a variety of notational systems).

 •Musicianship practice involves using musical elements and concepts in known contexts (such as in performing, part work and memorization), and unknown contexts (such as in sight reading, dictation, improvisation and composition).